ipfs/distributed-wikipedia-mirror/README.md

 and understanding what happens during each stage is paramount if ZIM format changes and our build toolchain requires a debug and update.

-- [Manual steps](#manual-steps) are useful in debug situations, when specific stage  needs to be executed multiple times to fix a bug.
+- [Manual build](#manual-build) are useful in debug situations, when specific stage  needs to be executed multiple times to fix a bug.
   - [mirrorzim.sh](#mirrorzim.sh) automates some steps for QA purposes and ad-hoc experimentation
 - [Docker build](#docker-build) is fully automated blackbox which takes ZIM file and produces CID and `IPFS_PATH` with datastore.